mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~

 The ``targetedFailPoint`` operation instructs the test runner to configure a
-fail point on a specific mongos using the client entity associated with a
+fail point on a specific mongos.
-pinned session.

 The following arguments are supported: